If you are applying for a mortgage, you will come across the term ‘mortgage underwriting.’

 Check your credit report

-UK mortgage underwriters will always check the credit records of mortgage applicants.
-With few mortgage providers lending to those with a poor credit score, you should do what you can to improve your credit rating before the underwriter carries out their checks.
+UK mortgage underwriters will always check the credit and financial background of mortgage applicants.
+With few mortgage providers lending to those with a poor credit score, you should do what you can to improve your credit rating and credit history before the underwriter carries out their checks.

 You can improve your credit score by…